Orthogonal non-Gaussianity in DBI Galileon: prospect for Planck polarisation and post-Planck experiments: Abstract

 \section{Abstract}

-In this note, we study constraints on primordial non-Gaussianity in DBI Galileon models in which an induced gravity term is added to the Dirac-Born-Infeld (DBI) action.
-In this model, the non-Gaussianity of orthogonal shape can be generated, which is slightly favoured by WMAP nine-year (WMAP9) data.
-We provide a relation between theoretical parameters and orthogonal/equilateral non-linear parameters using the Fisher matrix approach.
-In doing so, we include the effect of the CMB transfer functions and Planck noise properties by employing the recently developed \textsf{SONG} code.
-The relation is also shown in the effective theory language so that it can be applied to general single-field models.
-Using the bispectrum Fisher matrix for Planck, we derive forecasts for constraints on the theoretical parameters.
-We find that Planck can rule out the conventional DBI inflation model at a statistically significant level, provided that it measures the same central values as WMAP9 for equilateral and orthogonal non-Gaussianities.
+In this note, we study cosmic microwave background (CMB) constraints on primordial non-Gaussianity in DBI galileon models in which an induced gravity term is added to the Dirac-Born-Infeld (DBI) action.
+In this model, the non-Gaussianity of orthogonal shape can be generated.
+We provide a relation between theoretical parameters and orthogonal/equilateral non-linear parameters using the Fisher matrix approach for the CMB bispectrum.
+In doing so, we include the effect of the CMB transfer functions and experimental noise properties by employing the recently developed \textsf{SONG} code.
+The relation is also shown in the language of effective theory so that it can be applied to general single-field models.
+Using the bispectrum Fisher matrix and the central values for equilateral and orthogonal non-Gaussianities found by the Planck temperature survey, we provide forecasts on the theoretical parameters of the DBI galileon model.
+We consider the upcoming Planck polarisation data and the proposed post-Planck experiments COrE and PRISM.
+We find that Planck polarisation measurements may provide a hint for a non-canonical sound speed at the 68$\%$ confidence level.
+COrE and PRISM will not only confirm a non-canonical sound speed but also exclude the conventional DBI inflation model at more than the 95$\%$ and 99$\%$ confidence level respectively, assuming that the central values will not change.
+This indicates that improving constraints on non-Gaussianity further by future CMB experiments is invaluable to constrain the physics of the early universe.